top of page

 • In 2021, Pb Swims began investigating options for an indoor swimming pool, fiscally sustainable, built to last, and available to all in response to the county commissioners closing the pool.

 • In 2022, Pb Swims proposed that the county commissioners budget to upgrade and make necessary pool repairs warrantied for 10 years.
-The commissioners declined.
+The commissioners at the time would not entertain our request.

 • In 2024, Pb Swims circulated a petition to get a dedicated sales tax on the ballot.

-City voters approved a 1/2 penny sales tax with revenue dedicated to the operations and maintenance of an affordable public aquatic center November 5, 2024.
+• In 2024, City voters approved a 1/2 penny sales tax with revenue dedicated to an affordable public aquatic center.

 HISTORY OF PUBLIC SWIMMING POOLS IN LEADVILLE/LAKE COUNTY